thealphadollar/salvator/README.md

 Puppeteer uses a headless browser to navigate to `facebook.com/login` and using the credentials from the `.env` file, logs in.
 There after it navigates to the birthday events page, scrapes the profile links for birthday people, forms the messenger link using it and sends them a personalised message.<br/>
 E.g `Hey thealphadollar!
-Happy Birthday :D`, if user's first name is "thealphadollar".
+Happy Birthday :D`, if user's first name is "thealphadollar".The message is randomized from a stored list.

 To avoid sending multiple wishes, the program creates a json file with a timestamp and a list with the links already wished.
 When the file is read, if the timestamp matches the day, the redundancies are avoided.

 ## Install
 Salvator can be installed using npm or source.

-* ### Install using npm (Not recommened, still in development)
+* ### Install using npm
     1. [Install npm](https://www.npmjs.com/get-npm)
     2. `npm install -g puppeteer-salvator`